Some questions and answers which we hope you find helpful.

 All payments must be made to Equita Ltd, and include all fees and charges.
 Please make sure you mark all payments with your case reference number, name and address.

-Please note that you will still need to pay all fees due to us up to that point, and an enforcement agent may visit to collect any outstanding balance.
+That's fine.
+Please note that you'll still need to pay any fees due to us up to that point, and an enforcement agent may visit to collect any outstanding balance.

 An enforcement agent may come to remove goods, which can be sold to repay your debt.
 Please note that this visit will add further costs to your account (see link below).

-You need to take this up directly with the claimant.
+You need to take this up directly with the company or authority involved.
 We will continue to try to recover the debt unless we're instructed otherwise by our client.

 We always aim to collect debts as quickly and easily as possible for all concerned.
 We understand that a visit from an enforcement agent is stressful, but all our agents are fully trained, highly experienced and work in a professional, sensitive manner.